-Schools do not have to apply for TLI funding.
-Funding will be provided directly to schools as a specific purpose payment through a Student Resource Package (SRP) credit allocation.
+Funding will be provided directly to schools as a specific purpose payment through a credit allocation in their Student Resource Package (SRP).
+Enrolments collected during the February 2024 census will be used to update the TLI allocation to schools in the 2024 Confirmed SRP.

-Schools must only use their funding for the provision of the TLI, which is to provide targeted teaching by a tutor to students identified as needing the most support, such as those who are falling behind or are below national minimum standards in the National Assessment Program - Literacy and Numeracy (NAPLAN).
+Schools must only use their TLI funding for the provision of the TLI, which is to employ tutors to provide targeted small group instruction to students identified as needing additional support in literacy and numeracy.